 8:00-9:00 AM - Introduction to the role of Earth science in preparing future teachers with a discussion of what different individuals and departments contribute.

-9:00-10:30 AM - Identifying knowledge, skills, and dispositions of the Ideal Teacher : What do you picture when you walk into a K-8 science classroom where students are learning Earth science?
+9:00-10:30 AM - Identifying knowledge, skills, and dispositions of the Ideal Teacher : What do you picture when you walk into an elementary, middle, or high school science classroom where students are learning Earth science?
 Participants will develop a list of characteristics, first individually and then collectively.
 (Individuals or the group should choose to focus on one education level.)

 - Activity: Participants spend 5-10 minutes individually writing out characteristics of the Ideal Teacher on post-it notes.
 Then everyone puts their notes onto a board and the group organizes the whole set into clumps of knowledge, skills, and dispositions.

 - Activity: Participants consider and identify entry points for their role into preparing the ideal teacher.
 Discussion about roles, support, and beneficial collaborations.